 Happy New Year Isaved5k readers.
-Welcome to the first post (second post if you count my giveaway post) of 2017 and I hope that you’ve had a great holiday and are ready to jump start 2017 with a bang.
-I am happy that you are here, which means you are interested to have a healthy start to your year – physically and financially.
+Welcome to the first post (second post if you count my giveaway post) of 2017 and I hope that you’ve had a great holiday and are ready to jump-start 2017 with a bang.
+I am happy that you are here, which means you are interested in having a healthy start to your year – physically and financially.
 If you’ve missed the first part of this guide, I’d definitely recommend that you also review that post too as you’ll get more out of this topic if you read both.
 So without further delays, let’s get the show on the road shall we?

 Have a workout buddy

 For most people, at some point in our lives, we will find a partner that we want to spend the rest of our lives with.
 If you are taking life’s journey together and your finances are intertwine, then why not manage your finances together?

 I sometimes hear that some couples don’t talk about money at all or they don’t know what their other half is doing with their money.
 What’s even more alarming is that some couples even go their separate ways due to financial issues.
 To be financially fit as a couple, you can take the same approach as a physically fit couple – become financial workout buddies.

 All the benefits that apply to physical workout buddies also apply to financial workout buddies.
 For example, you have someone to share your success with, help you when you need support, motivate you when you’re slacking, and share workout tips on how to get better results.
 Also, two heads are better than one.
 To get you started, I highly recommend this best-selling, “Smart Couples Finish Rich” book by David Bach.